Description

 Unless you come from a culture where it is traditionally used, neem is one of those herbs you often don’t know what to do with.

 Once you are done with this article, that one-pound bag which has been sitting in your cabinet for the last 6 months will finally be put to good use.
 Neem is a wonderfully powerful botanical, and very effective at keeping teeth and gums healthy and strong.
-This traditional ayurvedic herb is held in high regard for its possible antimicrobial effect which make both the leaf and the bark a wonderful agent for possibly supporting the prevention of cavities and tartar buildup.
+This traditional ayurvedic herb is held in high regard for its possible antimicrobial effect which both the leaf and the bark a wonderful agent for possibly supporting the prevention of cavities and tartar buildup.

 • Another study showed a dental gel which contained neem leaf had significantly reduced the plaque and bacteria count in one of the control groups.
 (2)